-No house is going to be in perfect shape, but if the inspector flags anything that could cause trouble down the road, that can throw a wrench into the process.
+No house is going to be in perfect shape, but if an inspector flags anything that could cause serious problems down the road, that can throw a wrench into the process.

 Closing delays can happen if the buyer and seller can’t come to an agreement on how to deal with problems revealed by the inspection.
 Ultimately, if a buyer isn’t satisfied with the remedies offered by the seller, or simply thinks the inspection issues aren’t worth it, they can walk away.

 If you’re a seller determined to make this sale happen, you can offer to have the repairs completed before the final walkthrough.
 You can also leave the repairs for the buyer to complete and offer concessions to offset their costs.
 The key is to be open to negotiation from the buyer, unless you know you’ll be able to easily find another buyer who’s willing to purchase the house as is.

 For buyers, it may be tempting to downplay significant issues if you really want the house.
 But, while closing delays are rarely ideal, coming to an agreement on what repairs or maintenance will be done before you purchase the house is worth it.